MarquisPierre/mmp200/week2/selectors.md

 site: MMP 200 Multimedia Design
 title: CSS Selectors
 ---
-A selector is the page element targeted and affected by the CSS rule.
+A CSS selector points to the HTML element targeted and affected by the CSS rule.

 **Elements selectors**